vvoracek/Sound-Randomized-Smoothing/README.md

 Code for the paper Sound Randomized Smoothing in Floating-Point Arithmetics https://arxiv.org/abs/2207.07209

+It turns out that the standard implementation of randomized smoothing suffers from floating point errors.
+This sampler fixes the problem.

-The provided script contains normal distribution certification procedure for $\ell_2$ certified robustness discussed in the paper for sound randomized smoothing certification.
+The provided script contains normal distribution certification procedure for $\ell_2$ certified robustness discussed in the paper.

 the usage is as follows: